gios/backbone-es6-sequelize/frontend/README.md

-# Flux todo list example for
+# Front-end part of Intime project